Warning: include(header2_eng.html): Failed to open stream: No such file or directory in /var/www/html/observations.php on line 41

 Lightning detection

 In February 2008, the Space Research Group of the Eötvös Lóránd University installed a sensor in the SGO part of the LINET lightning detection network.
 The LINET network incorporates more than 500 stations all over the world.
-In Hungary there are additional stations in Pécs, Szeged (OMSZ), Sopron (MTA CSFK Geophysical and Geodetic Institute) and Debrecen (MTA-CSFK ).
+In Hungary there are additional stations in Pécs, Szeged (HungaroMet), Sopron (MTA CSFK Geophysical and Geodetic Institute) and Debrecen (MTA-CSFK ).
 Our station is now operated by the German Nowcast GmBH.
 The archive data can be used by the participating institutes for their research purposes.

 Nowcast.de webpage